 Off-campus excursions organized by the school are an important element of the program; field trips support classroom learning and provide unique opportunities for social interaction.
 The Academy encourages its teachers to make good use of the cultural and natural resources around us-museums, parks, theaters, forests, lakes, rivers-by taking students to these places.
 A staff member will be in charge of the trip, but students will often be asked to contribute to the success of the trip by organizing the needed gear, planning the menu, acting as "buddies" for each other, or otherwise assuming some appropriate responsibility.
 As noted elsewhere, the dress code for field trips may differ from daily, on-campus norms.
-If you have questions about the logistics of a field trip, concerns about your child's participation, or ideas that may contribute to the success of a planned trip, please contact the staff member in charge of that particular field trip.
+If you have questions about the logistics of a field trip, please contact the staff member in charge of that particular field trip.
 Parents/guardians may be asked to help chaperone trips, and planners welcome any input that will improve the quality of the field trip experience.